qkzk/fm/readme.md

 - [pandoc](https://pandoc.org) preview epub by converting them to markdown with pandoc
 - [fontimage](https://fontforge.org/docs/fontutils/fontimage.html) preview fonts by creating a thumbnail
 - [rsvg-convert](https://github.com/brion/librsvg) preview svg by creating a thumbnail
-- [libreoffice](https://www.libreoffice.org) preview open & MS-office documents
+- [libreoffice](https://www.libreoffice.org) preview OpenOffice & MS-office documents
 - [pdftoppm](https://poppler.freedesktop.org/) to convert a .pdf into a displayable .jpg
 - [pdfinfo](https://poppler.freedesktop.org/) to get the number of pages of a pdf file